2001–02 Utah Jazz season

 The 2001–02 Utah Jazz season was the 28th season for the Utah Jazz in the National Basketball Association, and their 23rd season in Salt Lake City, Utah.
 During the off-season, the Jazz signed free agent John Amaechi.
-Small forward and Russian basketball star Andrei Kirilenko, who was drafted by the Jazz in the 1999 NBA draft, made his debut in the NBA this season.
+Small forward and Russian basketball star Andrei Kirilenko, who was drafted by the Jazz as the 24th overall pick in the 1999 NBA draft, made his debut in the NBA this season.

-John Stockton continued to set new standards with 15,000 career assists and 3,000 career steals, as Karl Malone scored his 34,000th career point.
-However, the Jazz began to show their age as they struggled losing five of their first seven games, leading to a 6–11 start to the regular season.
-The team played above .500 basketball for the remainder of the season, holding a 25–24 record at the All-Star break, finishing in fourth place in the Midwest Division with a 44–38 record, and earning the eighth seed in the Western Conference.
+Despite the addition of Kirilenko, the Jazz began to show their age as the team struggled losing five of their first seven games, leading to a 6–11 start to the regular season.
+However, the team soon recovered and played above .500 in winning percentage for the remainder of the season, holding a 25–24 record at the All-Star break.
+The Jazz finished in fourth place in the Midwest Division with a 44–38 record, and earned the eighth seed in the Western Conference; the team qualified for the NBA playoffs for the 19th consecutive year.
 The Jazz also beat the Los Angeles Lakers' record of sixteen consecutive winning seasons above .500, set between the 1976–77 and 1991–92 seasons.

-Malone averaged 22.4 points and 8.6 rebounds per game, while Donyell Marshall averaged 14.8 points and 7.6 rebounds per game, and Stockton provided the team with 13.4 points, 8.2 assists and 1.9 steals per game.
-In addition, Bryon Russell contributed 9.6 points per game, and Kirilenko averaged 10.7 points, 4.9 rebounds and 1.9 blocks per game, and was named to the NBA All-Rookie First Team.
+Karl Malone averaged 22.4 points, 8.6 rebounds, 4.3 assists and 1.9 steals per game, while Donyell Marshall averaged 14.8 points and 7.6 rebounds per game, and John Stockton provided the team with 13.4 points, 8.2 assists and 1.9 steals per game.
+In addition, Kirilenko provided with 10.7 points, 4.9 rebounds, 1.4 steals and 1.9 blocks per game, and was named to the NBA All-Rookie First Team, while Bryon Russell contributed 9.6 points and 4.5 rebounds per game, and John Crotty contributed 6.9 points and 3.4 assists per game.
+Meanwhile, Scott Padgett averaged 6.7 points and 3.8 rebounds per game, rookie center, and second-round draft pick Jarron Collins provided with 6.4 points and 4.2 rebounds per game, second-year guard DeShawn Stevenson contributed 4.9 points per game, and Greg Ostertag averaged 3.3 points, 4.2 rebounds and 1.5 blocks per game.